gitlaura/coinchangerkata/README.md

 This was written to practice TDD with Ruby and Rspec.

+To see that it passes a variety of tests, type this into the command line:

+    rspec coin_changer_spec.rb

 ## About
 Created by [@getLaura][1] as an exercise for [8th Light][2]'s Student Apprentice program.